ostdotcom/ost-wallet-sdk-browser/documentation/sdk_initialization.md

 ## Installation
 ### Using script tag
-Add the follwoing script tag to your html page insde the head or body tag.
+Add the follwoing script tag to your html page inside the head or body tag.
-Ideally, the tag should be included *before* your application scripts.

 ```
 <!doctype html>